TIHBS/blockchain-diagram-symbols/shapes.md

 Some element specifications do not imply a shape and are not drawn.
 This includes '2d', 'isometric', '3d', 'numbered', 'with hashes' and '"tx"'.

+**License:** All of the following svg images may be used for any (lawful) purpose without mentioning the original author.

 ## nodes

 1. **circle**               (41/87)     47.1 %